 - Africa: Angola, Benin, Burkino Faso, Cote ‘d Lvoire, Gambia, Ghana, Guinea-Bissau, Guinea, Liberia, Mali, Mauritania, Mozambique, Niger, Nigeria, Senegal, Sierre Leone, Togo (30 day stay).

 Note: You still need to register.
-See section ‘Registration & Airport Security Fee (TSA)’ at the end of this article.
+See section ‘Mandatory registration & Airport Security Fee (TSA)’ at the end of this article.

 A visa may be prolong during your stay on Cape Verde.
 The easiest way is to prolong your visa before it expires.
 You can have your visa prolonged at the office of “Direcção de Emigração e Fronteiras” in Sal, Boavista, Praia (Santiago), Mindelo (Sao Vicente) or at a police station.
 For the renewal of your visa you need: a valid passport with current visa, passport photo and usually also proof of where you are staying.
 If you are staying for a long time in Cape Verde for example for work, a rental or purchase contract is also needed.